Paolo Cotta-Ramusino

-Paolo Cotta-Ramusino (born 1948) has been Secretary General of Pugwash Conferences on Science and World Affairs since August 2002.
+Paolo Cotta-Ramusino (born 2 August 1948 in Cengio) is an Italian physicist who has been Secretary General of Pugwash Conferences on Science and World Affairs since August 2002.
 He is also Professor of Mathematical Physics at the University of Milan (Italy) and Senior Researcher at the Italian National Institute of Nuclear Physics.
 Cotta-Ramusino is an adjunct Professor, Centre of International Politics, Organization and Disarmament, School of International Studies, Jawaharlal Nehru University, New Delhi and an Associate with the Project on Managing the Atom, Belfer Center for Science and International Affairs, John F. Kennedy School of Government, Harvard University.
 He is a member of the International Institute for Strategic Studies, and the World Academy of Art and Sciences.